aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/adjust-text-layer-bound-box-psd/_index.md

 The `Image.load` method reads the file and returns a `PsdImage` object ready for manipulation.

-## Step 3: Retrieve the Text Layer
+## Step 3: retrieve the text layer
 Identify the specific text layer you want to adjust.
 Layers are zero‑indexed, so `[1]` refers to the second layer.

 `TextLayer` is the concrete class for text‑type layers; it exposes text‑specific properties such as font, color, and bounding box.